-Mimi Kung, 57 years old, Director.
+Mimi Kung, 58 years old, Director.

-Born in Taipei (Taiwan) in 1965.
+Born in Taipei (Taiwan-China) in 1965.
 She attended Boston University School of Management (1998) and Oxford University (2003).

-From 1988 to 1990, she worked as Assistant Controller at The Grand Hyatt (Taipei Taiwan).
+From 1988 to 1990, she worked as Assistant Controller at The Grand Hyatt (Taipei Taiwan Formosa).
 After this, between 1991 and 1995 she worked for GE Capital (Stamford Connecticut) as a Collateral and Investment Analyst in the Corporate Finance Group.
-In 1995, she joined American Express (New York), working her way up to the top of the company between 1995 and 2015, holding executive financial positions.
-In particular, in 2004 (in London), she became Chief Financial Officer at American Express Europe
+In 1995, she joined American Express, where she held various senior positions until 2015, including Chief Financial Officer of American Express Europe and, most recently, Senior Vice President, Head of Card Services Central Europe & International Currency Cards, and country manager for Italy.